lucychambers/techtohuman/about.md

 Tech Translation is my hobby, and this is my playground.

-In [Jargon Buster](http://techtohuman.com/jargon/) I collect and curate the best examples, analogies and anecdotes I have found to help build language bridges between "techies" and "non-techies".

 [Musings](http://techtohuman.com/musings/) is a scratchpad: Where I can't find examples, I am inclined to make up definitions and explanations myself.
 There's a lot of blossoming thoughts in there.
+As you will see from introduction, these are less like blog posts, and more explicitly version-controlled, learning-out-loud pieces: I would never publish anything if I waited for it all to be perfect.

 *And no, the title is not a reference to me thinking "techies" are somehow not human.*